 Make a GIF with original content

-First, find an Images to GIF maker.
-There are plenty of options online to do this – we chose GIFCreator because it doesn’t have a watermark or maximum size limit.
+First, find an images-to-GIF maker.
+There are plenty of options online to do this – we chose GIFMaker because it doesn’t have a watermark or maximum size limit.
 This is the quickest way to create a GIF out of a series of images.

 Upload the images to GIFCreator, adjust the size & animation speed if you’d like, and click “Create Animation.”
 You can then download the GIF and upload it to your website.